You can do a lot of serious work in the terminal. That’s not a secret.

 Run train in Linux terminal

 There is no magic here.
-It’s just a small command line fun tool called ‘sl’.
+It’s just a tiny command line tool called ‘sl’.

 I presume that it was developed entirely to have some fun when command ls

 is wrongly typed.
-If you ever worked on Linux terminal, you know that ls
+If you have ever worked in Linux terminal, you know that ls

-is one of the most commonly used commands and perhaps one of the most frequently mistyped command as well.
+is one of the most commonly used commands and perhaps one of the most frequently mistyped commands as well.

 sl is a popular command and you should be able to install it in most Linux distributions using the package manager.